zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 ---
 title: PERTURBO calculation
 sidebar: mydoc_sidebar
-last_updated: Decemer 19, 2019
+last_updated: Jan 1, 2020
 permalink: mydoc_perturbox.html
 folder: mydoc
 toc: true
 ---

-In this section, we will discuss all the features (or calculation modes) of perturbo.x.
+In this section, we will discuss all the features (or calculation modes) of `perturbo.x`.
 The variable for the calculation mode is _calc\_mode_.
 Here are the possible values for calc_mode, and the corresponding tasks carried out by PERTURBO:

-* 'bands': interpolate electronic band structures using maximally localized Wannier functions
+* 'bands': interpolate electronic band structures using Wannier functions
 * 'phdips': interpolate phonon dispersion by Fourier transforming real-space interatomic force constants
-* 'ephmat': interpolate e-ph matrix elements using maximally localized Wannier functions
+* 'ephmat': interpolate e-ph matrix elements using  Wannier functions
 * 'setup': set up transport calculations
 * 'imsigma': compute the e-ph self-energy for electronic crystal momenta read from a list
 * 'meanfp': compute the e-ph mean free path